What Is Tuina Massage? Traditional Chinese Therapy Explained

 What happens in a Tuina Massage session is a combination of oscillating and pressure techniques that is tailored to a patient's unique needs.
 It is a versatile practice that ranges from a robust deep-tissue massage to a gentle, energetic therapy.

-Depending on the technique, one may go towards the Yin spectre that will focus on offering a more meditative and passive experience.
-There is also the Yan approach, a dynamic and physically engaging, targeting deep-seated blockages.
+Depending on the technique, one may lean towards the Yin spectrum, which focuses on offering a more meditative and passive experience.
+There is also the Yan approach, a dynamic and physically engaging method that targets deep-seated blockages.

 During a session, a skilled practitioner will knead muscles and tendons, employing manipulation techniques to realign your body.
 Passive joint movements are often used to restore muscle and joint function, ensuring a holistic healing experience.